TabbyML/tabby/website/docs/extensions/troubleshooting.md

 Once the Tabby server is running, it should display a log message such as `Listening at 0.0.0.0:8080`.
-Open your browser and navigate to the endpoint URL, typically `http://localhost:8080/swagger` (Replace `localhost:8080` with the correct IP/domain and port if you have setup your Tabby server on a remote machine).
+Open your browser and navigate to `http://localhost:8080/swagger` (Replace `localhost:8080` with the correct IP/domain and port if you have setup your Tabby server on a remote machine).
 The browser should display a web page with Swagger UI.